!The ultimate guide to traveling to Cancun Mexico!

 Then there is the usual small crime ad petty theft issue which you will find anywhere.
 So make sure you use some common sense and you should be fine.

-Also, you need to consider the following in order to avoid getting sick or robbed
+Also, you need to consider the following to avoid getting sick or robbed

 ► Don’t drink tap water